 Our research focuses on the language and literacy development of young children, particularly dual language learners.
 We have several ongoing projects.
-The lab is supported by grants from the National Institute of Health and the Foundation for Child Development.
+The lab is supported by grants from the National Institute of Health, Foundation for Child Development, Language Learning, and Yolo Community Foundation.

 Bilingual Reading and the Brain Study

-With UCSF, we have just started large-scale 5-year neuroimaging study in looking at how children learning two languages learn to read from kindergarten to 3rd grade in immersion programs.
-Our participants will include Spanish and Cantonese speakers learning to read in English and in their native languages, and English speakers learning to read in English as well as Spanish or Cantonese.
+With UCSF, we are in Year 3 of a large-scale 5-year neuroimaging study in looking at how children learning two languages learn to read from kindergarten to 3rd grade in immersion programs.
+Our participants include Spanish and Cantonese speakers learning to read in English and in their native languages, and English speakers learning to read in English as well as Spanish or Cantonese.
 The theoretical goal is to test and evaluate models of literacy acquisition through behavioral assessments and neuro-imaging techniques.
-In addition, we will study the impact that learning multiple languages may have on cognition.
+In addition, we are studying the impact that learning multiple languages may have on cognition.
 Funded by NICHD.
 R01HD078351

 Collaborators: Dr. Fumiko Hoeft (UCSF), Dr. Ioulia Kovelman (University of Michigan), Dr. Genevieve Leung (University of San Francisco)